Foreclosure Defense Attorney

-Foreclosures are the procedure by which a lender obtains title to property following borrower default.
-While foreclosures can be accomplished judicially after obtaining a judgment, the huge majority of foreclosures in Texas are done non-judicially via auction by a trustee.
-Non judicial foreclosures are regulated by chapter 51 of the Texas Property Code.
+Foreclosures are the procedure by which a lender obtains the title to property following borrower default.
+While foreclosures can be accomplished judicially after acquiring a judgment, the huge majority of foreclosures in Texas are done non-judicially via auction by a trustee.
+Chapter 51 of the Texas Property Code regulates non-judicial foreclosures.

-Most foreclosures continue bankrupt because of the costly process of filing a lawsuit and looking for a Restraining Order to stop the foreclosure.
+Most foreclosures perpetuate bankruptcy because of the costly process of filing lawsuits and restraining orders.
 Steps included in a foreclosure procedure typically include:

 - Notice of Default

 - Notice of Posting For Foreclosure

 - Trustee’s Foreclosure Sale